 Paul was happy about this arrangement.
 But there was something else.
 True to Paul's frugal nature, his hosting plan was free, part of his telephone service.
 A problem he faced was bandwidth - his plan limited him to 500MB per month, a lot when he first launched the site but not much today.
-Bandwidth usage was closing in on him and he had planned to move his site to an economy hosting plan last year.
-My bandwidth is more than enough to meet the demand for his content without affecting my site at all.
+Bandwidth usage was closing in on him and he had planned to move his site to an economy hosting plan.
+Today, it's not a problem.

 Therefore, I have provided a table to assist you with converting links.
 Please update all your links and bookmarks to Paul's site as soon as you can.

 I have not changed Paul's content except as follows:

 - I fixed spelling errors.
 With rare exception, I left grammar alone - it's Paul's voice.

 - I usually left format alone unless there was a good reason to make a change, such as for better readability.
 The New page is a good example.

 - I adjusted for reality.
 For example, there is no sense keeping email links to Paul.

 - I adjusted for context.
 For example, if a link was bad or had changed, I dealt with it.